-Almost everyone has heard of invoicing.
+Almost all small businesses have heard of invoicing.
 After opening your business, like getting your first suit, you look forward to sending your first one because it means you have made money.
 But when that crucial moment comes you start to wonder how it written?
 What does it need to say?
 Will it look bad and spoil my brand?
 Will my customer see it is missing crucial items and decide to put off paying you, simply because they can?

 These are all legitimate concerns, and you won’t be the first person to get a little nervous.
 No need to fear.
 In this blog we let you know everything you need to know to successfully create professional invoices that customers want to pay.

 An invoice is a legal document that tells your customer exactly what they bought, in what quantity, when they bought it, when and how they can pay you, and the penalty if they don’t pay you.